NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 for PDF rendering, but it can be quite overwhelming if you're just starting out.
-We recommend using HTML for most things, especially data analysis, but PDF certainly has its strengths - you could, for example, write a whole paper (and its supplementary material) in R Markdown with LaTeX *ONLY*, without using Microsoft Word or anything else!
+We recommend using HTML for most things, especially data analysis, but PDF certainly has its strengths - you could, for example, write a whole paper (and its supplementary material) in R Markdown with LaTeX *only*, without using Microsoft Word or anything else!
 It doesn't get much more reproducible than that.

 ## Presentations in R Markdown

-R Markdown is not only for data analyses reports and papers, but you can also create presentations with it!
+R Markdown is not only useful for data analysis reports and papers, but you can also create presentations with it!
 In fact, most of the presentations created for this course were done using R Markdown.